Prepping Your Small Business Finances for the New Year

 - Think about delaying your income for December.

-This could reduce your business income for the 2019 tax year and therefore derease the tax on your income.
+This could reduce your business income for the upcoming tax year and therefore decrease the tax on your income.
 At the same time look at your business expenses and maximize any low ones – marketing, inventory, etc.

 - Double check your payroll and benefit plans.